6 March-16 April 2019 (E06119) | Register for this course (page opens in new window)

 The course adopts a holistic approach to learning international human rights law, beginning from its normative foundations and emergence as a distinct field of international law to its contemporary status and challenges for the future.
 Given the introductory nature of this course, emphasis is placed throughout on idealism as well as realism, including an understanding of how international and domestic politics have influenced and continue to influence the field of international human rights law.
 On the normative side, participants will analyse the merits and demerits of categorising human rights under different labels and its effects on human rights promotion.
 They will look at case studies from around the world that expose the tensions between cultural relativism and universality of human rights, and will also look at the concepts of collective rights and rights of vulnerable persons.
 On the practical side, participants will be introduced to the most important mechanisms as well as challenges to the realization and promotion of human rights, including State compliance and judicial enforcement.
 Finally, the inter-play between nation-states and civil society will be scrutinised with a strong focus on NGO activism and the emerging challenges thereto.

-This e-learning course involves approximately 30 hours of reading, interaction with students and instructors on discussion boards, quizzes and webinars.
+This e-learning course involves approximately 30 hours of reading, interaction with students and instructor on discussion boards, quizzes and webinars.
 The course is based on a participatory, active learning approach, with an emphasis on critical reflection and peer-to-peer learning.
 Students who successfully complete the course will receive a Certificate of Participation.
 It is also possible to audit the course.

 Week 1: History and Normative Foundations of Human Rights and the Emergence of International Human Rights Law